devfolioco/react-copy-mailto/README.md

 [![GitHub issues](https://img.shields.io/github/issues-raw/devfolioco/react-copy-mailto?logo=github)](https://github.com/devfolioco/react-copy-mailto/issues) [![GitHub pull requests](https://img.shields.io/github/issues-pr/devfolioco/react-copy-mailto?logo=git)](https://github.com/devfolioco/react-copy-mailto/pulls)

+All you need to know for contributing to this project is basic **React**.

-Feel free to open [issues](https://github.com/devfolioco/react-copy-mailto/issues/new/choose) and [pull requests](https://github.com/devfolioco/react-copy-mailto/pulls)!
+You can visit the issues page to find some relevant issues to contribute to or feel free to open [issues](https://github.com/devfolioco/react-copy-mailto/issues/new/choose) and [pull requests](https://github.com/devfolioco/react-copy-mailto/pulls)!

 ## License